 Reality: Technology matters, but your mindset about technology matters much more.
-You can launch a successful learning business with any of the platforms I cover in 15+ Platforms to Create and Sell Online Courses (and Counting), but you have to pick one and get started if you expect to achieve anything.
+You can launch a successful learning business with any of the platforms I cover in 15+ Platforms to Create and Sell Online Courses, but you have to pick one and get started if you expect to achieve anything.

 In fact, it’s not even a given that you need a specialized online course platform.

 Like I said, I’ve seen people do well with just a YouTube channel and simple e-commerce.
 Sure, a specialized platform can help streamline marketing and delivery, but you can (and should) also leverage word of mouth, current customers, blogging, and social media channels to create a buzz about your courses and market them successfully.
 You can achieve a lot by creating a solid home base website and putting your time, effort, sweat, and stress into value creation rather than technology.